 Eggshells contain exactly 380 milligrams of calcium per gram of eggshell.
 Adding eggshells to potting soil also means adding that very same calcium, which moderates soil acidity and provides nutrients for the plants.

 Calcium is extremely important in keeping the cell wall of the plant healthy and strong.
-Cell walls can be compared closely to bones in humans and animals, and are vital in not only providing a framework of support in plant growth but also protects the plant from absorbing too much water and falling apart.
+Cell walls can be compared closely to bones in humans and animals, and are vital in not only providing a framework of support in plant growth but also protects the plant from absorbing too much water.

 Soil acidity is also known as low pH, it affects the plant’s growth by limiting its access to nutrients in the ground.
 Introducing eggshells as a form of calcium to the plant not only raises the value of nutrients in the soil but also moderates the problem of low pH in general.